DonGuig/auto-hotspot/README.md

 # Auto Access Point
 This script is intended for the Raspeberry Pi.
-It will automatically create a hotspot, if there is no known wifi nearby.
+It will automatically create a hotspot, based on the given conf file.
-Therefore it will use [`systemd-networkd`][1], `wpa_supplicant` and `wpa_cli`.
+It will use [`systemd-networkd`][1], `wpa_supplicant` and `wpa_cli`.
-If no device is connected to the hotspot for a while it will search for neworks again.
+The hotspot will be purely local, no internet connection.

+[Not Tested] Check if ethernet connectivity also works

 You need to have a wpa_supplicant-_device_.conf file similiar to this.